-Leasehold residencies in Edwinstowe with in excess of 100 years unexpired on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your home.
-In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and maintenance charges warrant it.
+Leasehold residencies in Edwinstowe with more than 100 years remaining on the lease are often regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your premises.
+In such circumstances there is often little to be gained by buying the reversionary interest unless savings on ground rent and maintenance charges warrant it.

 | Lender | Requirement |